 What is Raging Waters?
 Where is the water park located?
-What are some of the top tips for a day at Raging Waters in Los Angeles?
+What are some top tips for a day at Raging Waters in Los Angeles?

 Raging Waters is one of the largest water parks in California.
 The water park is located in San Dimas, about 30 miles east of Downtown Los Angeles and 21 miles east of Pasadena.
 Raging Waters features 36 water slides and attractions, including slides, a wave pool, and a lazy river.

 We visited Raging Waters on a hot day in August and had a blast.
-After spending the day walking around another theme park, we were ready to cool off the next day at a water park.
+After spending a day walking around and enjoying the rides at Universal Studios Hollywood, we were ready to cool off the next day at a water park.
 It was exactly what we needed.

 There are many different opinions on Raging Waters in Los Angeles.
 Some are not so favorable, and others love it.
 For the day with the family, we think it is a great option if you want to cool off and have some fun.